testersakage/mineclonia-jtest/mods/ITEMS/mcl_trees/API.md

 		object = {},                           -- overrides for the boat item definition entity = {},                           -- overrides for the boat lua entity },
+	hanging_sign = nil or true or { ... },     -- overrides for the hanging sign definition
 })
 ```